Coast Guard Substance Abuse Trends and Resources

 While the Coast Guard has resources for addiction, as does the VA for Veterans, there are options outside of the military that could work well for your or your loved one.

 Recovery First is an addiction treatment facility in Hollywood, Florida that offers specialized care for Veterans and first responders.
-The Salute to Recovery program our facility offers is designed to treat SUDs and co-occurring disorders among Veterans and first responders.
+The Veterans program our facility offers is designed to treat SUDs and co-occurring disorders among Veterans.

-Because some of our staff members are also Veterans and first responders they can better understand your experiences.
-A variety of effective treatment techniques are used to help participants learn to live clean and sober, manage any mental health symptoms that may be present, address any physical health issues, and improve relationships with family.
+Because some of our staff members are also Veterans and first responders, they can better understand your experiences.
+A variety of effective treatment techniques are used to help participants learn to live sober, manage any mental health symptoms that may be present, address any physical health issues, and improve relationships with family.

 Every American Addiction Centers facility offers specialized treatment for Veterans and each facility is also a VA community care provider.
 Treatment involves individual, group, and family therapy, learning to manage anger and conflict, improving communication skills, and support groups.
 Program participants and staff members are Veterans who understand what you’re going through.